-Personal communications should be cited in the text of your document, but they should not be included in your reference list.
+Personal communications should be included in the text of your document, but they should not be included in your bibliography.
 It is recommended that permission is sought from the source/author of a personal communication if you wish to include quotes in your text.
 The details you need to include when referencing in text are:

 • the date of the communication;